GazzaJ/CI-MS3-W3Recipes/README.md

 Each error page uses the template inheritance to provide the users the navbar seen throughout the site. should a user  encounter an unexpected error they are able to easily navigate back to the site without having to use the back button.

 ##### **Information Design**
-The basic concept fopr the information design for W3Recipes is laid out in the following wireframes.
+The basic concept for the information design for W3Recipes is laid out in the following wireframes.

 #### Wireframes <a name="wireframes"></a>
 Wireframes for the original design concepts were created using Balsamiq.
 ##### Home Page
 The landing page explains the purpose of the site to new and returning users.
-Functionalioty is limited from this page.
+Functionality is limited from this page.
 Users are only able to Sign-up with a new account or Log-In to an existing account.
-A Mini version of the Dachboard is shown to hopefully encourage users to find an empty country and to sign-up in order to provide a recipe for it.
+A Mini version of the Dashboard is shown to hopefully encourage users to find an empty country and to sign-up in order to provide a recipe for it.
 ![Landing Page](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/home-page.png "Landing Page Wireframe")

 ##### Sign-Up Page